emtneutrino/races/README.md

 As racers finish, their finishing time, best lap time and vehicle name will be broadcast to players who joined the race.
 If a racer DNF's, this will also be broadcast.

 After all racers finish or DNF, the race results will be broadcast to players who joined the race.
-Their position, name, finishing time, best lap time and name of the vehicle they started in will be displayed.
+Their position, name, finishing time, best lap time and name of the vehicle used for their best lap time will be displayed.
 Best lap times will be recorded if the race was a saved race and waypoints were not modified.

 Racers are given prize money after all racers finish or DNF.
 At the start of every game session, players start with at least 5000 in their funds.
 If you are using the existing `port.lua` that comes with these scripts, race earnings are not saved between different game sessions.
 If you win prize money in one game session, it will not carry over to the next game session.  `port.lua` may be ported to a framework that does save funds between different game sessions.
 The ESX framework may save race earnings from one game session to the next game session.
 Total race prize money is the sum of all buy-in amounts that all racers paid.
 The prize distribution is as follows: 1st 60%, 2nd 20%, 3rd 10%, 4th 5%, 5th 3% and lastly, 2% is spread evenly among racers who finished 6th and later.
 Racers who DNF will not receive a payout unless all racers DNF.
 If all racers DNF, all racers are refunded their buy-in amounts.
 If fewer racers finish the race than there are places in the prize distribution, all racers who finished receive any left over placement percentages split evenly among the finishers.
 If you wish to distribute the prize money differently, you will need to modify the values of the table named 'dist' in `races_server.lua`.
 The declaration and initialization of 'dist' is `local dist <const> = {60, 20, 10, 5, 3, 2}`.
 You can change the total number of values in the table.
 For the distribution to be valid, the following conditions must be met:  All values in the table 'dist' must add up to 100.
 All values in the table must be 1 or greater.
 First place distribution must be greater than or equal to second place distribution.
 Second place distribution must be greater than or equal to 3rd place distribution and so on.
 If these conditions are not met, a message will be displayed in the server console in red saying that the distribution is invalid.
 If the distribution is invalid, players can still race.
 Their buy-in amounts will be refunded after all racers finish or DNF.